- Location: 5 km. north of Copenhagen, Oresund Sound, Humlebaek, Denmark

 What to Eat

 There is a cafíé in the Sculpture Park area of the museum.
 The cafíé is mainly noted for the magnificent panoramic view that it offers of the surrounding region.
-You can find an excellent collection of lunch menus in the cafíé during daytime.
-In the evening, it turns into an atmospheric diner with great traditional Danish food.
-You can of course enjoy a cup of coffee, tea or red wine any time of the day.
+You can find an excellent collection of lunch menus in the cafíé during the daytime.
+In the evening, it turns into an atmospheric dinner with great traditional Danish food.
+You can, of course, enjoy a cup of coffee, tea or red wine any time of the day.